localstack/docs/content/en/user-guide/aws/kinesis/index.md

 Kinesis is a platform provided by Amazon Web Services (AWS) that enables your application to ingest, buffer, and process data in real-time.
 Kinesis is suitable for applications that require processing and deriving insights from data streams such as logs, metrics, user interactions, and IoT sensor readings.
 Kinesis offers three main services: Kinesis Data Streams, Kinesis Data Firehose, and Kinesis Data Analytics.
 In this page, we take a look at Kinesis Data Streams which allows you to capture and store real-time data streams.

-LocalStack supports Kinesis via the Community offering, allowing you to use the Kinesis APIs in your local environment from setting up data streams and configuring data processing to building real-time analytics applications.
+LocalStack allows you to use the Kinesis APIs in your local environment from setting up data streams and configuring data processing to building real-time analytics applications.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_kinesis/), which provides information on the extent of Kinesis's integration with LocalStack.

 ## Getting started